jacobdensford/jacobdensford.com/projects/new-trpg.md

 - Put them in a tight spot
 - Deal damage

-When a PC failed a test, they can choose to except a consequence in exchange for passing the test regardless of their roll.
+When a PC failed a test, they can choose to accept a consequence in exchange for passing the test regardless of their roll.
 DMs can also offer this option to PCs without them asking for it.
 These consequences should be worse than a hit-.
-They should be at least twice as bad, in fact.
+They should be at least twice as bad, in fact, because they are the same as consequences for the PC rolling two hit-.

 Some ideas for when a PC accepts trouble to turn a failed test into a passed one: